 Too Much Work?
 Try This

-If you’re convinced this coffee mushroom infusion is something you want to try but are too busy to put in the legwork to make it yourself you can use a great tasting instant mushroom coffee product by Four Sigmatic (remember I talked about these guys above).
+If you’re convinced this coffee mushroom infusion is something you want to try but you’re too busy to put in the legwork to make it yourself, you can use a great-tasting instant mushroom coffee product by Four Sigmatic (remember I talked about these ‘funguys’).